 F-Lite's Megalight 140 Base Layer 1/2 Shorts

 The F-Lite baselayer bottoms are a year-round baselayer.
-In winter we pair these with the Odlo Cubic Tights which are also reviewed here.
-This combination has been tested in a windchill ("feels like temperature") in the minus 20s °C, according to the Met Office.
-Also, in this review we mention an additional layering option which double as a spare / emergency / civilised, clean, return journey pair.
-These can be used to layer over the Cubic's if temperatures drop into the extrme sub zero temperatures.
+In winter we pair these with the Odlo Cubic Tights (now called "Active F-Dry Light Leggings") which are also reviewed here.
+This combination has been tested in a windchill ("feels like temperature") in the minus 20s °C. Also, in this review we mention an additional layering option which double as a spare / emergency / civilised, clean, return journey pair.
+These can be used to layer over the Cubic's if temperatures drop into the extreme sub zero temperatures.
 However, the final conclusion and rating are solely related to the F-Lite 140s.

 Please note the materials stated below are correct, yet most sites including F-Lite's own, state they are a Polyamide, Polyester, Elastane mix.
 They aren't (see image below).

 Test subject: Waist 33", Inside Leg 30", Height: 5ft 8"

 Test item: F-Lite's Megalight 140 Base Layer 1/2 Shorts (size = Large)